 |Misdiagnosis By Design - The Story Behind the ADA Diagnostic Criteria|

 If you wait for your doctor to give you a diabetes diagnosis, the chances are good that by the time you are diagnosed you'll already have one or more serious diabetic complications.
 These include retinal damage, nerve damage, and early kidney damage.
 It is now known that these diabetic complications only develop after years of chronic exposure to high blood sugars.
 But, tragically, the way that today's doctors are forced to diagnose diabetes ensures that you will get no warning that you are experiencing those chronically high blood sugars until they have reached a level so high they have already done irreversible damage.

 This is not an accident.
-Years ago a committee of medical experts whose task was to decide how diabetes should be diagnosed decided it was better to avoid diagnosing patients with diabetes than to give them early warning that they were suffering pre-diabetic elevated blood sugars.
-As a result, these medical experts intentionally set the standards for diagnosing diabetes artificially high, so that most patients will not get diagnosed until their blood sugar reaches a level where they are in serious danger of going blind.
+Years ago a committee of medical experts whose task was to decide how diabetes should be diagnosed decided it was better to avoid diagnosing patients with diabetes than to give them early warning that they were suffering from elevated blood sugars.
+As a result, these medical experts intentionally set the standards for diagnosing diabetes artificially high, so that most patients do not get diagnosed until their blood sugar has reached a level where they may soon develop the diabetic eye disease that leads to blindness.

-Their reasons for doing this this made sense 25 years ago when these diagnostic criteria were originally crafted.
-At that time there was no treatment that could help people with early diabetes and a diabetes diagnosis could make it impossible to get health or life insurance.
-That made the experts conclude that an early diagnosis of diabetes was more likely to harm than help their patients and motivated them to set diagnostic criteria that would not diagnose patients until late in the disease process, when their blood sugars were bad enough that they could safely use insulin and the early insulin stimulating drugs.
+Their reasons for doing this this made sense in the late 1970s when these diagnostic criteria were originally crafted.
+At that time there was no treatment that could help people with early diabetes, while delivering a diabetes diagnosis could make it impossible for their patients to get health or life insurance.
+These circumstances led the experts to conclude that an early diagnosis of diabetes was more likely to harm than help their patients.
+So they defined diagnostic criteria that wouldn't diagnose patients with diabetes until late in the disease process, when their blood sugars were bad enough that they could safely use insulin and the early insulin stimulating drugs.
 These were very unsafe to use in the late 1970s unless patients had extremely high blood sugars, since patients had no access to real time blood sugar testing, as there were not yet any blood sugar meters available to patients for home use.

 But though medical treatment of early diabetes has changed greatly since the late 1970s, the criteria used to make a diabetes diagnosis have not.
 In fact, the current criteria endorsed by the powerful American Diabetes Association make it harder, not easier for people to get an early diagnosis of diabetes.
 In fact, recent mainstream medical research shows that the diagnostic test the ADA promotes misses the diabetes diagnosis in up to 72% of older women and 48% of older men who would be diagnosed using a different test that is still commonly used in Europe.
 The ADA's recommended test also misses the diagnosis of diabetes in another vulnerable group, women of color.

 To understand how this gross miscarriage of medical practice has been allowed to occur, you will need to understand, first, why Type 2 Diabetes is such a slippery syndrome to diagnose.
-Then we'll show you, exactly how the original criteria for diagnosing of diabetes were set unhealthily high and how instituional inertia has maintained this 25 year-old, out-of-date standard, despite mounting evidence that much diagnosing patients when their blood sugars are at much lower, but still abnormal, levels can prevent patients from progressing to diabetes and certainly can prevent them from suffering from diabetes-caused blindness, amputation, kidney failure and death.
+Then you'll see what the process was where the 1978 criteria for diagnosing of diabetes were set unhealthily high and how, since then, instituional inertia has preserved this 40 year-old, out-of-date standard despite mounting evidence that much diagnosing patients when their blood sugars are at much lower, but still abnormal, levels can prevent patients from progressing to blood sugar levels that cause diabetes-related nerve damage, blindness, amputation, kidney failure and heart attack death.

 But diabetes is different.
-Diabetes is only easy to diagnose after many years of elevated blood sugars have caused classic diabetic complications like amputation, blindness or kidney failure.
+Diabetes is only easy to diagnose looking backwards--after many years of elevated blood sugars have caused classic diabetic complications like amputation, blindness or kidney failure.
 People in the early stages of diabetes may have very high blood sugars for many hours of the day but still have normal blood sugars when they wake up or before they eat their dinners.
 More importantly, a person can walk around with blood sugars three or four times higher than normal and feel nothing.
 Even when your blood sugars are rising and falling by 150 mg/dl (8.3 mmol/L) or more within a few hours your only symptom may be increased hunger, weight gain, or being tired all the time, symptoms few doctors connect with blood sugar status.
-The rest of the symptoms that are actually caused by hours a day of exposure to elevated blood sugars, like leg pain, exhaustion, urinary tract and yeast infections, impotence, and transiently blurred vision, can be easily attributed to other causes.
+The rest of the symptoms that are actually caused by hours a day of exposure to elevated blood sugars, like nerve pain in the feet, recurrent urinary tract and yeast infections, impotence, and transiently blurred vision, can be easily attributed to other causes.

 There's No Clear-Cut Blood Sugar Level at Which Type 2 Diabetes BeginsDefining what, exactly is a diabetic blood sugar is difficult, too, because if you randomly test hundreds of people in a general population, an expensive proposition, you have to decide when to test their blood sugars.
 Fasting blood sugars vary differently from post-meal sugars, and testing at different times after a meal gives you very different readings, too.
-Even if you just test one measurement, like fasting blood sugar, you will find that blood sugar levels in that population do not separate out into normal and abnormal, with some kind of abrupt step between the two.
-Instead, when you chart all the blood sugar test results of your population, you end up with a gentle curve that rises gradually from the 80 mg/dl (4.4 mmol/L) range where almost no people show signs of having any of the classic "diabetic" complications caused by elevated blood sugars up to the levels of 300 mg/dl (16.7 mmol/L) and more where most people display signs of blood sugar-related organ damage.
+Even if you just test one measurement, like fasting blood sugar, you will find that blood sugar levels in that population do not clearly divide into normal and abnormal sugars with an abrupt step between the two.
+So when you chart all the fasting blood sugar test results of your population, you end up with a gentle curve that rises gradually from the 80 mg/dl (4.4 mmol/L) range where almost no people show signs of having any of the classic "diabetic" complications caused by elevated blood sugars up to the levels of 300 mg/dl (16.7 mmol/L) and more where most people will display some signs of blood sugar-related organ damage.

 The beta cells form only a very small part of the whole pancreas and even when a large proportion of them have shriveled and died, the damage cannot be seen on an MRI.
-You can't take a biopsy of the pancreas without severly damaging the beta cells, either.
-That is because besides producing insulin, the pancreas' other main function is to make digestive enzymes.
+Nor can you take a biopsy of the pancreas without risking severe damage to it.
+That's because besides producing insulin, the pancreas' other main function is to make digestive enzymes.
 So if you cut into a pancreas to take a tissue sample for a biopsy, these digestive enzymes spill out and do what they do best--they digest any tissue they encounter even if that tissue happens to be that of the pancreas itself.

 How the Experts Made Sure You Will Not Get an Early Diabetes Diagnosis

-A Committee Defines "Diabetes" and Sets the Defining Blood Sugar Level Intentionally High By the end of the 1970s, there was no clear-cut medical evidence that any particular blood sugar level marked the level at which the damage characteristic of Type 2 Diabetes began.
+A Committee Defines "Diabetes" and Sets the Defining Blood Sugar Level Intentionally High Toward the end of the 1970s, researchers had not yet come up with clear-cut medical evidence that any particular blood sugar level marked the level at which the damage characteristic of Type 2 Diabetes began.
 (NOTE: More recent research has very clearly determined these levels, which are discussed in detail HERE.
 In the 1970s doctors could chose from any of 17 different diagnostic standards to sort out their normal patients from the diabetics.
 Few of these differing criteria rendered the same diagnosis for the same patient.
 In fact, a 1975 study of 340 people who were each evaluated using each of six different widely-used methods of diagnosing diabetes found that less than 48% the people in the study were classified the same way by any two of the six methods.(1)

 This meant that whether or not you were diagnosed as being diabetic depended entirely on which criteria your doctor chose to use.
-If your doctor used one standard you might be diagnosed as diabetic with a glucose Tolerance Test result of 161 mg/dl--and denied health insurance as a result, while another patient with the same blood sugar whose doctor used a different cutoff for his glucose tolerance test--or administered a different amount of glucose when running the test would be told they were "normal"--and retain access to health insurance.
+If your doctor used one standard you might be diagnosed as diabetic with a 2 hour glucose Tolerance Test result of 161 mg/dl--and denied health insurance as a result.
+Another patient with the identical blood sugar whose doctor used a different cutoff for his glucose tolerance test--or administered a different amount of glucose when running the test would be told they were "normal"--and retain access to health insurance.
 To further confuse the matter, epidemiologists, people who study disease patterns in large populations, could find no no specific blood sugar level where the incidence of diabetic complications suddenly shot up.